Vaccine Revolt

-The trigger for the revolt was the publication of a project to regulate the application of the mandatory vaccine in the newspaper A Notícia, on 9 January 1904.
-The project required proof of vaccination for enrollment in schools, for obtaining jobs, travel, accommodations and weddings.
+The trigger for the revolt was the publication of a bill to regulate the application of the mandatory vaccine in the newspaper A Notícia, on 9 November 1904.
+The bill would create a requirement of proof of vaccination for enrollment in schools, obtaining jobs, traveling, getting accommodations, and weddings.
 It also provided for the payment of fines for those who resisted vaccination.
 When the proposal leaked to the press, the indignant and upset people started a series of conflicts and demonstrations that lasted for about a week.
 Although mandatory vaccination triggered the revolt, protests soon began to target public services in general and government representatives, in particular against repressive forces.

 A group of florianist and positivist soldiers, with the support of some civil sectors, tried to take advantage of popular discontent to carry out a coup d'état in the early hours of 14 to 15 November, which, however, was defeated.
 On 16 November, a state of emergency was decreed and mandatory vaccination was suspended.
 Given the systematic repression and extinguished the triggering cause, the movement ebbed.
-In the repression that followed the revolt, the police forces arrested a number of suspects and individuals considered to be troublemakers, regardless of whether they were involved in the revolt or not.
+In the repression that ensued, police forces arrested a number of suspects and individuals considered to be troublemakers, regardless of whether they were involved in the revolt or not.
 The total balance was 945 people arrested on Ilha das Cobras, 30 dead, 110 injured and 461 deported to the remote state of Acre.